Find a psychologist in Washington DC

-If you’ve come to this post, you’ve probably googled, “find a psychologist in Washington, DC”.
+If you’ve come to this post, you’ve probably googled, “find a psychologist in Washington DC”.
 Or, perhaps you were searching for me.
 If you’d like to explore whether I can be of help to you, feel free to call.
-Learn more about me, here.
+You can learn more about me, here.

-Of course, you may have wended your way to this post because you are seeking guidance as to how to find a good psychologist in DC.
+Of course, you may have wended your way to this post because you are seeking guidance as to how to find a a psychologist in Washington DC.
 If that is the case, here are some thoughts:

 1. Ask yourself, why am I seeking psychotherapy?

-Answering this question will allow you to find a therapist who is a good match for your goals and needs.
+Answering this question will allow you to find a psychologist in Washington DC who is a good match for your goals and needs.
 Therapists are trained in an array of theoretical approaches.
 Therefore, it’s important to find someone who has expertise that is geared toward your specific concerns.

-For this reason, it’s helpful to give some thought to what has brought you down this path.
+For this reason, it’s helpful to give some thought as to what has led you down this path.
 That is, what are the difficulties that you would like to overcome?
 What are your goals?

 People come to therapy for many reasons, including, more abiding difficulties, such as: